The Community Trigger

 The Community Trigger can be used in the following situations:

-- If five individuals in the local community have complained separately to the council, the police or a Registered Housing Provider (social landlord) in the last six months about similar incidents of anti-social behaviour and they consider no action has been taken.
+- If five individuals in the local community have complained separately to the council, the police or a Registered Housing Provider (social landlord) in the last six months about similar incidents of anti-social behaviour and no action has been taken.

 - To report general acts of crime or anti-social behaviour.